 Recently, some drivers who signed up for the Cotter vs. Lyft class action settlement received compensation from the result of the class action lawsuit.
 For many of us, it was a surprise (although a good one).
 Senior RSG contributor Christian Perea gives us an update on this lawsuit, who it applies to, and an update on future lawsuits.
+If you haven’t already, click here to sign up to drive for lyft.

 On Wednesday, many old-school Lyft drivers in California woke up to an extra $10 to $6,900 in their bank accounts!
 But we had no idea what it was for and that it was a payout for the Cotter case.
 The email announcing it (along with details) came a few hours later.